 Although not quite as common, hard-anodized aluminum is another material you might find a steamer pot made from.
 Hard-anodized aluminum has been chemically hardened to make it nonreactive and give it a naturally nonstick finish.
 It has excellent heat transfer, though it does take a while to heat up.

-You can also buy raw aluminum steamer pots, which are inexpensive but aren’t of the highest quality.
+You can also find raw aluminum steamer pots, which are inexpensive but aren’t of the highest quality.
 Because raw aluminum is highly reactive, you generally shouldn't use the pot part for anything other than steaming.

 The steamer basket fits into the pot and is what you place your food directly into to steam it.
 The majority of steamer pots have just one steamer basket, but some have two baskets that can either be used individually or both at the same time.
 If you have two steamer baskets, you can cook twice the amount of food at once, which is great if you have a large family or often cook for friends.
 The food in the upper basket can take slightly longer to cook than the food in the lower basket, so you may need to switch them over part-way through cooking.

 Check the diameter of your chosen steamer pot to get an idea of how much you might be able to steam at once.
 Of course, wider pots give you a larger area to fit the food you want to cook, but if the diameter is too large, it might not fit comfortably on your burner.

 The depth of the steamer pot can make a big difference to the amount you can fit inside, assuming that the basket matches the depth of the pot.
 A deep steamer pot is great for steaming foods that can be piled up to steam, such as vegetables, but not so great for food that must be steamed in a single layer, since you won't be able to fit a greater amount in and it can be awkward to remove from a deeper basket.